Out & About | Calendar | Journal Gazette

 TUESDAY

-Trek the Trails – 6 p.m.; Moser Park trailhead, 601 W. Main St., New Haven; for more information, go to fwtrails.org/events/trek-the-trails.
+Trek the Trails – 6 p.m.; Foster Park West -- Winchester Road trailhead, 511 Winchester Road; for more information, go to fwtrails.org/events/trek-the-trails.

+Urban birdwatching – 10 to 11 a.m.; Promenade Park, 202 W. Superior St.; meet at Convergence Sculpture; track how urban birds use green space; some binoculars available, but suggested to bring own.

 SOMETHING DIFFERENT